The Town (2010 film)

-The Town is a 2010 American crime drama film co-written, directed by, and starring Ben Affleck, adapted from Chuck Hogan's 2004 novel Prince of Thieves.
-It also stars Rebecca Hall, Jon Hamm, Jeremy Renner, Blake Lively, Titus Welliver, Pete Postlethwaite, Chris Cooper and Slaine, and follows a Boston bank robber who begins to develop romantic feelings for a victim of one of his previous robberies, while he and his crew set out to get one final score by robbing Fenway Park.
+The Town is a 2010 American neo-noir crime thriller film co-written and directed by Ben Affleck, adapted from Chuck Hogan's 2004 novel Prince of Thieves.
+The film stars Affleck, Rebecca Hall, Jon Hamm, Jeremy Renner, Blake Lively, Titus Welliver, Pete Postlethwaite, Chris Cooper and Slaine.

+It features a Boston bank robber who begins to develop romantic feelings for a victim of one of his previous robberies but he hides his identity from her.
+Meanwhile, he and his crew set out to get one final score by robbing Fenway Park.

-The film premiered on September 8, 2010, at the Venice Film Festival before being released in the United States on September 17, 2010.
-Based on actual events, it received praise from critics for its direction, screenplay, editing, and the performances of the cast (particularly Renner) and grossed $154 million worldwide.
-The film was chosen by the National Board of Review as one of the top ten films of 2010, while Renner was nominated for the Academy Award for Best Supporting Actor and Postlethwaite was posthumously nominated for the BAFTA Award for Best Supporting Actor.
+The Town premiered at the Venice Film Festival on September 8, 2010, and was released in the United States by Warner Bros.
+Pictures on September 17, 2010.
+Based on actual events, the film received positive reviews from critics for its direction, screenplay, editing, and the performances of the cast (particularly Renner) and grossed $154 million worldwide.
+It received various accolades, including the National Board of Review Award for Best Cast, as well as Best Supporting Actor nominations at the Academy, Golden Globe, SAG (Renner), and BAFTA Awards (Postlethwaite, posthumously).
+The film was also honoured as one of the top ten films of 2010 by the National Board of Review.

 Plot

-Four lifelong friends from the neighborhood of Charlestown, Boston, Douglas "Doug" MacRay, James "Jem" Coughlin, Albert "Gloansy" MacGloan, and Desmond "Dez" Elden, rob a bank.
-Against the wishes of Doug, Jem takes bank manager Claire Keesey hostage but later release her unharmed.
+Four lifelong friends from Charlestown, Boston—mild-mannered Doug MacRay, volatile James "Jem" Coughlin, Albert "Gloansy" MacGloan, and Desmond "Dez" Elden—rob a bank wearing latex skeleton masks.
+Against Doug's wishes, Jem takes bank manager Claire Keesey hostage, but later releases her unharmed.

-After finding out that Claire lives in their neighborhood, Doug follows her to find out how much she has told the police and to ensure that the hot-headed Jem does not eliminate her as a witness.
-Soon, a romance grows between them, which Doug hides from the gang.
+After discovering Claire lives in their neighborhood, Doug surveils her to find out what she has told authorities, against the wishes of Jem, who believes they should simply kill her.

-As the two grow closer, he tells Claire of his search for his long-lost mother, who he believes went to live with his aunt in Tangerine, Florida.
-He also almost became a professional ice hockey player before he threw it away to follow in his father's footsteps as a bank robber.
-Claire tells Doug she saw a tattoo on one of the robbers but did not tell the FBI, and he realizes that she can identify Jem and send them all to prison.

-Jem will kill her if he knows and so to dissuade her, Doug tells her if she tells the police, they will then put her in witness protection and send her to live in another state.
-His plan works, and she does not talk.
+Doug introduces himself to Claire at a local laundromat.
+Claire does not recognize Doug's voice from the bank heist.
+Doug tells Claire of his missing mother, who probably lives with his aunt in Tangerine, Florida, and of being drafted as a professional ice hockey player.
+She tells him of the Fighting Irish leprechaun tattoo on the neck of one of the bank robbers (Jem); knowing that Jem will kill her if she reports this, Doug dissuades her from telling the FBI about the tattoo.

-FBI Special Agent Adam Frawley recognizes their ties to local Irish mobster Fergus "Fergie" Colm, whose front is a florist's.
-During a visit to his father, Stephen, in prison, Doug shares his plan to leave Boston for Florida.
-Their next job, an armored car robbery in the North End, goes awry, and they barely escape.
-Frawley interrogates them but fails to get confessions and is forced to release them.
+FBI Special Agent Adam Frawley suspects the bank heist crew has ties to local Irish mobster Fergus "Fergie" Colm, who fronts as a florist.
+During a visit to his father, Stephen, who is serving five consecutive life sentences in prison, Doug shares his plan to leave Boston for Florida.

+The crew's next job is an armored car robbery in the North End, for which they don latex nun masks; the job goes awry when a guard is shot, and machine gun fire and a police chase ensue.
+The next day, Frawley interrogates Doug and his associates but is forced to release them for lack of evidence and failure to extract a confession.